 January 11, 2012—When I saw a smattering of dark purple poop on my front steps this morning, I thought, "Hm, the cedar waxwings are early this year."
 The only time I see cedar waxwings in Suisun City is when the berries on nearby trees are ripe.
-These beautiful birds with butter-cream breasts and dramatic Zorro-masked eyes, time their visits to feast on the berries, eating and popping from our neighbor's tree that hangs over our front steps.
+These beautiful birds with butter-cream breasts and dramatic Zorro-masked eyes, time their visits to feast on the berries, eating and pooping from our neighbor's tree that hangs over our front steps.

 I counted 16 waxwings and 2 American robins.
 With the drought conditions this winter, I wondered if the waxwings were early.
 To determine that, I checked my Suisun wildlife journal, which I started in 2007.
 Here's what I found:

 Jan.
 25, 2007: A flock of cedar waxwings arrived and are mixing it up with American robins, busy flying in a three-tree triangle.

 January 15, 2008: Small group of waxwings here eating berries.
 Low number of birds so far.

 February 4, 2008: About 70 waxwings in the tree today, tck-tck-tck, as the seeds from the berries hit the bricks.

 February 18, 2009: Two-hundred waxwings arrived today and are feasting in the bare-leaved eucalyptus tree.
 Only occasional bombs fall, but I can hear a constant tat-tat-tat from the hard seeds hitting the brick steps.
 Something spooked them as I watched, and as a flock they flew to the pepper tree across the street in a swooping circle, then back to the tree in front.
 All of them gone the next day.